 Additional Sources of Information:

-- For a list of all posts in my blog on the Sunday Opening issue click here.
+- For a list of all posts in my blog that discuss the Sunday Opening issue click here.

 - Blue Laws: Impact on Regional Retail Activity, Douglas W. McNeil & Shirley S. Yu, 1989

 - “Can We Get past Clichés in Cedar Hills?”, Brett H. Latimer

 - Commentaries on the Laws of England, Vol I, William Blackstone, page 125.

 - “Continuing Education from Cedar Hills”, Paul T. Mero, The Sutherland Institute, 25 May 2005